petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 In this section, turnover analytics should be investigated to uncover valuable insights.
 Additionally, a detailed analytical report is desired on the sellers and products listed on our marketplace.<br>

 `Turnover Analytics` include: <br>
-* Revenue short-term forecasting
+* Short-term revenue forecasting,
 * Growing Categories,
-* Declining Categories,
+* Declining Categories.

 `Sellers Analytics` include: <br>
 * Best seller within each category,